cjdbarlow/Part-One/local_anaesthetics.md

 * Local anaesthetic drugs deliver a use-dependent, temporary blockade of neuronal transmission
 * **Unionised** drug **passes through the cell membrane**, and then becomes **ionised intracellularly**
 * The ionised drug is then able to bind to the ion channel, and prevent conduction of sodium and therefore generation of an action potential
-* An alternative suggested mechanism of action is the drug enters the cell membrane and mechanically distorts the channel

 * All local anaesthetics consist of: